Michael A. Taylor Player Props: Twins vs. Blue Jays

 - The 9.5 strikeouts per nine innings put together by the Blue Jays pitching staff ranks fourth in the league.

-- The Blue Jays' 3.80 team ERA ranks eighth among all league pitching staffs.
+- The Blue Jays' 3.77 team ERA ranks seventh among all MLB pitching staffs.

-- Blue Jays pitchers combine to give up 85 total home runs at a rate of 1.3 per game (fourth-most in baseball).
+- Blue Jays pitchers combine to give up the fifth-most home runs in baseball (86 total, 1.3 per game).

-- Kikuchi gets the start for the Blue Jays, his 13th of the season.
-He is 6-2 with a 4.40 ERA and 60 strikeouts in 61 1/3 innings pitched.
+- Richards will start for the Blue Jays, his first this season.

-- In his most recent appearance on Sunday against the New York Mets, the lefty tossed five innings, giving up two earned runs while surrendering four hits.
+- The 30-year-old right-hander pitched in relief in his most recent outing this season, one of 21 appearances so far.

 © 2023 Data Skrive.
 All rights reserved.